benjaminfvaughn/CATIA/CATVBAFuncRef.md

 * Methods that are members of the object.

 # Body
+A body is the solid model output of the .CATPart.
+It is modified by boolean operations that add, remove, or intersect volumes or other solids.
 ## AddNewPad()
 * Add a pad to an existing body
 * Requires sketch